 FAQ

-How will the Search and Transition Committees be filled?
+How were the Search and Transition Committees filled?

-The Standing Committee will accept Search and Transition Committee applications from June 3 – July 7, 2025.
-Once the deadline passes, the Standing Committee will discern from among the nominees who will be appointed to each committee, along with who will serve as chairs of each committee.
-There are no predetermined members or leaders of either committee.
+Search and Transition Committee applications were opened in Summer 2025.
+Before the Standing Committee had access to the applications, they developed rubrics for the two committees to help guide their selection process.
+In total, they received about twice the number of applications as there were spots.
+The Standing Committee discerned from among the nominees who will be appointed to each committee, along with who will serve as chairs of each committee.
+There were no predetermined members or leaders of either committee.

 I’m glad we’re starting this process, but will it really take almost two years to have a bishop in place?
 That seems like a long time.